Riley Greene Preview, Player Props: Tigers vs. Astros

-On Saturday, Riley Greene (.225 on-base percentage in past 10 games, 129 points below season-long percentage) and the Detroit Tigers play the Houston Astros, whose starting pitcher will be Hunter Brown.
-First pitch is at 6:10 PM ET.
+The Detroit Tigers, including Riley Greene (.250 on-base percentage in past 10 games, 103 points below season-long percentage), battle starting pitcher Justin Verlander and the Houston Astros at Comerica Park, Sunday at 1:40 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Astros.
+In his most recent appearance, he went 1-for-3 with a double and an RBI against the Astros.

 Riley Greene Game Info & Props vs. the Astros